CesarBrz/LLMPE/README.md

 ## Installing:

-1 - Copy LLMPEv01.py into Comfy UI\custom_nodes and restart Comfy UI.
+1 - Download [LLMPE 0.1](https://github.com/CesarBrz/LLMPE/blob/main/LLMPEv01.py) and copy it into Comfy UI\custom_nodes folder.

-2 - Install the Groq API dependencies going to the command prompt and typing: python -m pip install groq.
+2 - Install the Groq API dependencies going to the command prompt and typing: ```python -m pip install groq```

+3 - Restart Comfy UI.

 For Comfy UI portable:
-If you are using the portable version of Comfy UI, first navigate to ComfyUI\python_embedded and then run python -m pip install groq.
+If you are using the portable version of Comfy UI, first navigate to ComfyUI\python_embedded and then run ```python -m pip install groq```

 ## Overview:
 LLMPE was created to be easy to use and highly customizable!